Madhouse (1981 film): Release

-Theatrical distribution

 Madhouse was released theatrically under the title There Was a Little Girl in Italy on March 4, 1981.
 It was subsequently distributed theatrically in West Germany in November 1981 through Warner Bros., who owned distribution rights to the film in European markets.

 Home media

 The film was re-titled Madhouse for the video market, was released several times on video.
 A truncated version was released on VHS in the United States by Virgin Vision, discontinued and then released again in 1989.